14 Things You Shouldn’t Clean with Water

-“This might be a no brainer, but using a wet cloth to clean an outlet cover or light fixtures can lead to risk of electrocution or fire,” says Nasutsa Mabwa, president of ServiceMaster Restoration By Simons.
+“This might be a no-brainer, but using a wet cloth to clean an outlet cover or light fixtures can lead to a risk of electrocution or fire,” says Nasutsa Mabwa, president of ServiceMaster Restoration By Simons.
 “Instead, use a dry duster or dry cloth to clean outlet covers and light fixtures, or unplug the light fixture before attempting to clean it.”
 See which items are a fire hazard if you don’t clean them enough.

 Surfaces that are porous, such as brick, have a protective sealant, and when cleaned with water it can be removed or damaged, says Harris.
 He recommends using a soft brush to wipe away grime and then cleaning with a soft cloth.
 Here are 14 things you should never clean with Windex.

 “Using water on silk, whether it’s your curtains or a shirt, can cause water spots and permanent discoloration,” says Turley.
 “Better leave it to the professionals, like your neighborhood dry cleaner.”
 Silk is also one of the items that should never, ever go in your dryer.

 Similar to brick, marble is also a porous material that can be damaged by water.
 If you used water to clean marble it can remove the protective sealant on it, potentially damaging any grout of caulking, says Harris.
-Just like with brick, us a soft brush and cloth to get it clean.
+Just like with brick, use a soft brush and cloth to get it clean.
 Make sure you also know about these things you should never clean with a Magic Eraser.